Prospeerous/Kubernetes-hackathon/README.md

 # 🚀 Widgetario Kubernetes Hackathon Project

 Welcome to our Hackathon submission!
-This project showcases a complete Kubernetes deployment of the **Widgetario** application—a fictional company selling gadgets.
+This project showcases a complete Kubernetes deployment of the **Widgetario** application, a fictional company selling gadgets.
 The app is containerized, configured, and deployed across multiple parts, each focusing on critical Kubernetes skills.

 ---